 One of the following capstone plan options:

-Plan B: Three credits of COM 7999: Master's Essay Direction with an approved essay, and additional courses as needed totaling a minimum of 35 credits
+- Plan B: Three credits of COM 7999: Master's Essay, and additional courses, totaling 35 credits

 - Plan C: Coursework selected from the above requirements, totaling a minimum of 35 credits